-Her recent artistic residency has been as Foras na Gaeilge Traditional Singer in the Seamus Heaney Centre for Poetry, where she has been recreating the ancient tradition of sung poetry by composing extensively airs in the traditional style for early Irish poetry, medieval Irish poetry, Bardic poetry, traditional songs and new songs in Irish and poetry in Irish and English including works by leading Irish contemporary poets such as Ciarán Carson, Seamus Heaney, Nuala Ní Dhomhnaill, Biddy Jenkinson, Michael Hartnett, and also earlier works by W. B Yeats, Olav Hauge, Fearghal Óg Mac an Bháird, Fear Flátha Ó Gnímh, Eoghan Rua Mac an Bháird among others.
+Pádraigín has set to music, early Irish poetry, medieval Irish poetry, Bardic poetry, traditional lyrics in Irish and works by leading Irish contemporary poets, Ciarán Carson, Seamus Heaney, Nuala Ní Dhomhnaill, Biddy Jenkinson, Michael Hartnett, and also earlier works by W. B Yeats, Olav Hauge, Fearghal Óg Mac an Bháird, Fear Flátha Ó Gnímh, Eoghan Rua Mac an Bháird among others.

 Her interest in devotional and spiritual song has seen the composition of sacred music in the traditional style, and various devotional songs recorded on Fonn Ceoil CD.

 She has studied chant, dhrupad and vocal work with Dr. Ritwick Sanyal from Benares in India, with Silvia Nakkach in Auroville in India, and with Jill Purce in London and her new work in progress is composition for sacred song and chant from ancient Gaelic sources.